Strategic fit review · Apogee access path

 Once the mix is ready, Venue carries it into the gig: the audio file plays back at the recorded mix's level relationships, then the system helps translate that balance to the room.

-Control is the command surface across the whole ecosystem: rehearsal, studio recording, mix decisions, playback, and live gig operation all stay in one tactile language.
+Console is the command surface across the whole ecosystem: rehearsal, studio recording, mix decisions, playback, and live gig operation all stay in one tactile language.

 02 — Summary